datadaveshin/CSS-exploration/README.md

 <p align="center">
 <a href="http://www.studio540.com/"><img src="img/studio540.png" height="500"></img></a>
 </p>
 **_Fig.
-5. This website uses a nice scrolling effect to get what would normally be several different pages onto a single page.
-They basically entice the user to scroll through all of the sections.
-Click on the image to see it live._**
+5. Click above to see a website that uses a nice scrolling effect to get what would normally be several different pages onto a single page.
+The designer basically entices the user to scroll through all of the sections._**

 Importantly, besides being really clean, I like the responsiveness and how the parallax-like effect is used to effectively go through all of the parts of what a typical martial arts webpage would want to display: 1) a splash page, 2) the instruction team, 3) the class schedule, 4) facility photos, 5) photos of the team training, 6) contact information all on a single page.
 The skilled designer manages to draw you through the entire site.
 Which brings me to...